-7. Conclusion
+Conclusion

-Now that you are comfortable with utilising Vivado’s built-in tools to generate and modify Custom IP, and the design flow related to the process; it’s time to go out and design full-fledged hardware solutions with the knowledge that you have gained in this lab.
+Now that you are comfortable with utilising Vivado’s built-in tools to generate and modify Custom IP, and the design flow related to the process; it’s time to go out and design full-fledged hardware solutions.
 While designing your own solutions we have a few recommendations:

-Simulation – In terms of compilation time and quality of debugging output, Simulation provides the fastest way to test hardware.
-So you should first make sure that your modules are flawless and then spend a bit of time at the end to integrate the VHDL components into the AXI data flow.
-One important point to keep mind of while simulating is that on an FPGA with clock speeds in in the MegaHertz range, the amount of clock cycles which occur within a second are more than what you could possibly view within simulation.
-Consequently ensure that your FSM’s within the custom IP are initiated by the some AXI message, and STOP when the data is processed, rather than keeping these FSM’s spinning waiting for the Master to read back the data.
-Whereby they may overwrite correct data simply due to the speed of the hardware.
-This is particularly evident if you decide to print out some data in between writing and reading data from the Custom IP, whereby a large amount of clock cycles will be used up writing out to the UART, thus distorting perception of time between the two operations.
+Simulation – In terms of compilation time and quality of debugging output, Simulation provides the fastest way to test your design.
+You should first make sure that your individual components are flawless before attempting to integrate them with the AXI bus.
+This will save a substantial amount of time when diagnosing faults.
+One important point to keep mind of while when simulating on an FPGA, with clock speeds in the MegaHertz range, is that the amount of clock cycles which occur within a second are more than what you could possibly view within a simulation frame.
+Consequently ensure that your FSMs within the custom IP are initiated by an AXI transaction, and STOP when the transaction has completed.
+Your FSMs should wait for a second AXI transaction before continuing the data processing.
+This is particularly evident if you decide to print characters to the console between reading and writing data from the Custom IP.
+A large amount of clock cycles will be used up writing out to the UART, thus distorting perception of time elapsed between the two AXI transactions.

 Debug – If your hardware is not working the way you envisioned (despite simulations telling you otherwise) one method of identifying the problem is to set all relevant signals as outputs to the Toplevel of the Custom IP.
-Then, utilising knowledge the gained in lab2 of Advanced Embedded Design, set all of these ports as debug.
-Once you have assigned the debug cores, set the waveform to trigger on a change in one of the AXI signals and run through your software, and finally analyse the waveform to work out where the issues lie.
-This approach has been tried and found to be much faster at identifying problems than trying to simulate your toplevel/Custom IP individually, since that approach involves having to “simulate” Master AXI behaviour!
+Then, utilising the knowledge gained in lab2 of Advanced Embedded Design, set all of these ports as debug.
+Once you have assigned the debug cores, set the waveform to trigger on a change in one of the AXI signals and run through your software, and finally analyse the waveform to work out where the issue lies.
+This approach has been tried and found to be much faster at identifying problems than trying to simulate your Toplevel/Custom IP individually since that approach involves having to “simulate” Master AXI behaviour!

 References

 [1] Xilinx Custom IP guide, slightly outdated but quite comprehensive guide to Custom IP